cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 If you are using [**autobrr**](https://autobrr.com/) to cross-seed, you can use the [`/api/announce`](../reference/api#post-apiannounce) endpoint, rather than [`/api/webhook`](../reference/api#post-apiwebhook), to match against what `cross-seed` [already knows about your available media](../reference/architecture#prefiltering) (instead of searching your indexers every time).

 :::tip
-If you want to filter announces even further, consider setting up more specific filters or using [**omegabrr**](https://github.com/autobrr/omegabrr) (which filters based on monitored items in Arrs) to minimize calls to cross-seed.
+If you want to filter announces even further, consider setting up more specific filters or using [**omegabrr**](https://github.com/autobrr/omegabrr) (which filters based on monitored items in Arrs) to minimize needless calls to cross-seed.
 :::

 :::info
-For more help setting this up, you can head over to the [autobrr documentation for 3rd-party-tools](https://autobrr.com/3rd-party-tools/#cross-seed-filter) and read more.
+For more help setting this up, you can head over to the [autobrr documentation for 3rd-party-tools](https://autobrr.com/3rd-party-tools/#cross-seed-filter).
 :::

 ### My tracker is mad at me for snatching too many .torrent files!